-Practice (20) - Looked-After Children & Previously Looked-After Children
+Practice (22) - Looked-After Children & Previously Looked-After Children

-The most common reason for children looked after is neglect.
+The most common reasons for children looked after are abuse and neglect.
 Staff have the skills to ensure that these children are kept safe.
 Information about the child's legal status is shared as required and the name of the child's Virtual School Head should be shared with the DSL.
 All staff are aware that a previously looked after child remains vulnerable and work to safeguard that child.